-The Group's revenue is generated principally from TV media resources management operations and primarily comprises income generated from the placement of television advertisements.
+The Group's revenue is generated principally from media resources management operations and primarily comprises income generated from the placement of media advertisements.

-Revenue from the placement of television advertisements is generally recognised when the related advertisements are broadcast using the percentage of completion method with reference to monitoring reports prepared by third parties which record details of the broadcast television advertisements.
+Revenue from the placement of media advertisements is generally recognised when the related advertisements are broadcast using the percentage of completion method with reference to monitoring reports prepared by third parties which record details of the broadcast media advertisements.

-We identified the recognition of revenue from TV media resources management as a key audit matter because revenue is one of the key performance indicators of the Group which gives rise to an inherent risk that revenue could be recorded in the incorrect period or could be subject to manipulation to meet targets or expectations.
-Our audit procedures to assess the recognition of revenue from TV media resources management included the following:
+We identified the recognition of revenue from media resources management as a key audit matter because revenue is one of the key performance indicators of the Group which gives rise to an inherent risk that revenue could be recorded in the incorrect period or could be subject to manipulation to meet targets or expectations.